Rochester, New Hampshire: Growth through the 19th century

 Mail service was established in 1768 when a post rider traveled from Portsmouth through Berwick, Dover and Rochester bringing gazettes.
-In 1792 this improved when Joseph Paine would deliver and pick up mail once a week.
-When he arrived in town a horn would blow to inform the town of his presence.
-A regular post office was established on March 26, 1812, in the Barke Tavern.
+In 1792, this improved when Joseph Paine would deliver and pick up mail once a week.
+When he arrived in town, a horn would blow to inform the town of his presence.
+A regular post office was established on March 26, 1812 in the Barke Tavern.
 The first postmaster in Rochester was William Barker.

 The Cocheco River provided power for the city's early factories and mills.

 The first large business was lumbering, although it would be overtaken by other industries as Rochester developed into a mill town with the Cochecho River to provide water power.
 In 1806, six tanneries were operating, along with a sawmill, fulling mill, and two gristmills.
 By the 1820s–1830s, the town had a cabinet maker and clockmaker.
 The Mechanics Company was established in 1834, producing woolen blankets that won the premium quality award at the 1853 New York World's Fair.
-The Norway Plains Woolen Company manufactured blankets used by the Union Army in the Civil War, and in 1870 wove 1600000 yd of textiles, but by century's end was out of business.
+The Norway Plains Woolen Company manufactured blankets used by the Union Army in the Civil War, and in 1870 wove 1600000 yd of textiles, but by the century's end, the company was out of business.
 Shoe manufacturing had surpassed textiles as Rochester's dominant industry by 1880.

-In 1854, the E.G. & E. Wallace Shoe Company was established, eventually becoming the city's largest employer, with over 700 workers in 1901.
+In 1854, the E.G. & E. Wallace Shoe Company was established, eventually becoming the city's largest employer with over 700 workers in 1901.
 Its name changed to the Rochester Shoe Corporation in the 1920s.
 The Wallace brothers died in the 1890s, and other shoe factories opened, including Perkins, Linscott & Company (later the Linscott, Tyler, Wilson Company) off Wakefield Street and N. B. Thayer & Company, Inc., in East Rochester.
 In the early twentieth century, more people were employed in shoe manufacturing than in all other local industries combined.
 Rochester contributed to New Hampshire's position as the nation's third largest shoe-producing state.
 The Kessel Fire Brick Company was established in 1889, and at one time bricks for new buildings at Harvard University were made in Gonic.
 Carrying the freight were four railroads that once passed through Rochester, a major junction between Haverhill, Massachusetts, and Portland, Maine.
 Agriculture continued to be important, and in 1875 the Rochester Fair was established.
 In 1891, Rochester was incorporated as a city.

 The first telephone was installed in 1885 in the K.C.
 Sanborn Drug Store.
 The phone was connected to the Dover Telephone Exchange.
-By the early 1900s there were 1,200 local calls and 400 toll calls a day made from Rochester.
+By the early 1900s, there were 1,200 local calls and 400 toll calls a day made from Rochester.

-In 1889 and 1900 Jonas Spaulding and his three sons Leon, Huntley, and Rolland, built a leatherboard mill at North Rochester.
+In 1889 and 1900, Jonas Spaulding and his three sons Leon, Huntley, and Rolland, built a leatherboard mill at North Rochester.
 Jonas died before the mill became operational, but his three sons ran it well in co-partnership and expanded the company nationally and internationally.
-Leon Cummings Spaulding served as the J Spaulding and Sons Company president after his father's death.
+Leon Cummings Spaulding served as the president of the J. Spaulding and Sons Company after his father's death.